Nsustain/nsustain.com/README.md

 Our website was created to be a place for the open-source community.
 As such, Nsustain
-itself will never be commercialized, and will always be an open-source project.
+will always be an open-source project, and we will never commercialize our website.
 We do this because we genuinly wanted to help make the environment sustainable :)